-The Board of Directors is responsible for risk management and control, and, in particular, for the approval and periodic review of the risk appetite and risk framework, as well as for promoting a strong risk culture throughout the organization.
+The Board of Directors is responsible for risk management and control, and, in particular, for the approval and periodic review of the risk appetite and for framing risk, as well as for promoting a strong risk culture throughout the organization.
 To perform these functions, the Board depends on several Committees with specific risk-related responsibilities.